csirmaz-lit/Primus-Vittason/book.md

 “Of course, it is not like there are candidate Agents, and one of them becomes me — the me is not pre-existing to be matched with an Agent later, but I exist through an Agent: I am the Agent.
 So for all intents and purposes it is uncontrollable and therefore, in a sense, random, which Agent I am.

-“The problem is, we, as a species, are unable to deal with randomness.
-This manifests itself, among other things, in our clinging to a higher power or will, a design or a master plan in the world.
+“**The problem is, we, as a species, are unable to deal with randomness.** This manifests itself, among other things, in our clinging to a higher power or will, a design or a master plan in the world.
 We feel that it would somehow demean us if we conceded that, for example, we or humans in general exist as a result of highly unlikely random events rather than as a result of some necessity.

 “As an aside, let’s, for the moment, forget about the question whether the universe is deterministic, which would mean that there is a master plan.
 Even if it is, with our current knowledge and tools, we cannot determine it sufficiently to predict, for example, individual actions or thoughts.